TalkingEyes: Pluralistic Speech-Driven 3D Eye Gaze Animation: Experiments

 \subsubsection{Perceptual User Study}

 For more comprehensive evaluation, we have conducted a perceptual user study to evaluate the realism of the animated 3D eye gaze.
-Specifically, we adopt the A/B test in a random order to compare our TalkingEyes with the four baselines.
-In each comparison, the participants were asked to answer the question with A or B: which recording exhibits more natural eyeball movements with fewer artifacts, such as exaggerated movements, static poses and motion jitter?
-We randomly selected 20 audios from TKED-Test, and used them to generate animations in the four kinds of comparisons (5 audios $\times$ 4 comparisons).
-20 participants took part in the study, finally yielding 400 entries.
-We calculated the ratio of participants who prefer our method over the baseline.
-The percentage of A/B testing is tabulated in Tab. \ref{tab:userstudy}, which shows that participants favor our method over all the four baselines.
-We have also conducted ANOVA tests in the user study, in which the p-value less than 0.05 indicates a statistically significant difference between our method and the competitor.
+We employed an A/B test, presenting comparisons in a random order to evaluate our TalkingEyes method against four baseline methods and ground truth recordings.
+In each comparison, the participants were presented with two video clips with audio and asked: ``Which recording exhibits more natural eyeball movements with fewer artifacts, such as speech-unrelated motions, exaggerated movements, or static poses?"
+They responded by selecting either A or B. For the study, we randomly selected 20 audio clips from TKED-Test, and used them to generate animations for six kinds of A/B comparisons (5 audios $\times$ 6 comparisons).
+20 participants took part in the study, finally yielding 600 entries.
+We calculated the preference rate for Method A by determining the percentage of times it was chosen over Method B in a pairwise comparison.
+The results of this A/B testing are tabulated in Tab. \ref{tab:userstudy}.
+We also conducted Wilcoxon test in the study, in which the p-value less than 0.05 indicates a statistically significant difference between Method A and B.

+As clearly shown in Tab. \ref{tab:userstudy}, participants preferred our method over all the four baselines.
+However, they still favored the ground truth recording over our method, which validates our experimental setup.
+The last comparison (``Random vs. Ground Truth") confirms that participants can perceive the correspondence between speech and eye gaze motion, as the ``Random" baseline pairs ground truth eye gaze motion with unrelated audio.